RevealBi/Documentation/en/dashboards/sharing-dashboards/sharing-dashboards-datasource-files-cloud-provider.md

     Click/Tap *Allow Access* and proceed with selecting users to [share your dashboard](share-a-dashboard.md) with.

->[!NOTE] **Access Not Allowed.**
->If you continue sharing without allowing access, users will not be able to view your dashboard's data. *Request access* feature will be supported in a future version of Reveal.

 <a name='save-dashboard-team'></a>
 ### Saving a Dashboard with a Cloud File Data Source in a Team